 The School seeks "to promote, through education, research, and outreach, a transdisciplinary, systems–based approach to simultaneously improve economic, social, and environmental well–being."
-They offer a masters in sustainability and an MA in food studies as well as a residential summer program that is open to undergraduates.
+They offer a masters in sustainability and an MA in food studies as well as other programs that are open to undergraduates.

 Organizations and Institutes with Additional Resources

 US Environmental Protection Agency

 The EPA's resources on Environmental Education pair nicely with many biology topics.